free shipping from a purchase value of 49 euros in germany.

 If we use third-party providers or platforms to provide our services, the terms and conditions and privacy policies of the respective third-party providers or platforms shall apply in the relationship between the users and the providers.

-• Processed data types: Inventory data (e.g. names, addresses); Payment Data (e.g. bank details, invoices, payment history); Contact data (e.g. e-mail, telephone numbers); Contract data (e.g. contract object, duration, customer category); Usage data (e.g. websites visited, interest in content, access times).
-Meta, communication and process data (e.g. IP addresses, time information, identification numbers, consent status).
+• Types of data processed: Customer information (e.g., names, addresses); payment information (e.g., bank account information, invoices, payment history); contact data (e.g., email, phone numbers); contract data (e.g., subject matter of the contract, term, customer category); Usage data (e.g., websites visited, interest in content, access times); meta, communication, and process data (e.g., IP addresses, timestamps, identification numbers, consent status).

-• Purposes of Processing: Provision of contractual services and fulfillment of contractual obligations; Security measures; Contact requests and communication; Office and organisational procedures.
-Managing and responding to inquiries.
+• Purposes of processing: Provision of contractual services and fulfillment of contractual obligations; security measures; contact requests and communication; office and organizational procedures; management and response to inquiries.

 Further information on processing methods, procedures and services used: